MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-dialogs.md

 As in the first example, the `MessageReceivedAsync` method is called when a new message is received.
 This time though, the `MessageReceivedAsync` method evaluates the user's message before responding.
-If the user's message is "reset", the built-in `Prompts.Confirm` prompt spawns a sub-dialog that asks the user to confirm the count reset.
+If the user's message is "reset", the built-in `PromptDialog.Confirm` prompt spawns a sub-dialog that asks the user to confirm the count reset.
 The sub-dialog has its own private state that does not interfere with the parent dialog's state.
 When the user responds to the prompt, the result of the sub-dialog is passed to the `AfterResetAsync` method,